orangesamus/RocketPoolRapidResearchIncubator/CohesiveProposal.md

 1. Universal Variable Commission
 1. Protect rETH from underperforming Node Operators

 Where 1 and 2 are the top priorities, but 1 should be accompanied with 4, and 2 should be accompanied with 3.
-I would think 2 and 3 could be implemented first since they do not require
+I would think 2 and 3 could be implemented first since they do not require forced exits.

 ### 1. Bond Reduction